 did it mean to lead a healthy life in Italy and England.
 According to the

-of the three central pillars of the physician's art.
-Through a range of
+three central pillars of the physician's art.
+Through a range of textual

-textual evidence, images and material artefacts, the book documents the profound
+evidence, images and material artefacts, the book documents the profound impact

 intellectual life and the material world in Italy and England.
 Staying healthy

 and health conservation was understood as depending on the careful management of

 the six 'Non-Naturals': the air one breathed, food and drink,

 excretions, sleep, exercise and repose, and the 'passions of the